Mission-KI/LP-EDC-Plugin/README.md

 python ./util/http-file-server/server.py
 ```

 The file server will be used to provide files referenced by the EDC assets.
+Additionally, the file server acts as the callback address for the dataplane, logging the results of dataplane operations.

 Start the mock server for the EDPS and Daseen Api: